Elliott-FS/django-starter/ReadMe.md

 # Noticing when I change interperter to system interperter missing package problem goes away but I
 # need to use my django venv for interperter.
 Researching.

 # Problem Solved!
-Heres what happened: we didn't have django installed in the right folder. we needed
+Here's what happened: we didn't have django installed in the right folder. we needed
 # django in the parent folder for the project because the virtual env will be using django modules.
 Once
 # I installed django in django-starter i was able to activate the venv and set the interperter path variable
 # to the djangoenv file with no missing modules.